mlecicki/Scalable_Demand_Forecasting_And_Safety_Stocks_Modelling/Scalable_Demand_Forecasting.md

-models and also reveal some weaknesses of a single error metric (however good it is, like rmse) which can lead to further improvement or change of demand forecasting method.<br/> As we’ll see shortly, it may require building customized metrics (luckily, parsley library provides all necessary tools to do that).
+models and also reveal some weaknesses of a single error metric (however good it is, like rmse) which can lead to further improvement or change of demand forecasting method.<br/> As we’ll see shortly, it may require building customized metrics (luckily, yardstick library provides all necessary tools to do that).

 We’ll use ggplot to explore forecast errors.
 Object nested_best_tbl